nodatime/nodatime/src/NodaTime.Web/Markdown/1.0.x/localdate-patterns.md

 Custom Patterns
 ---------------

-The following custom offset pattern characters are supported for local dates.
+The following custom format pattern characters are supported for local dates.
 See [custom pattern notes](text#custom-patterns) for general notes on custom patterns, including characters used for escaping and text literals.

 For the meanings of "absolute" years and text handling, see later details.